easchwar/explora/README.md

 - [x] Create questions
 - [x] Create question answers
 - [x] View questions and their answers
-- [ ] View other users questions
+- [x] Create tags for questions
-- [ ] Subscribe to users
+- [ ] Subscribe to users/tags
-- [ ] View a feed of subscribed users' questions
+- [ ] View a feed of subscribed questions
 - [ ] Search for Questions
 - [ ] Vote on questions and answers